 Along the Grand Canal also sits the Peggy Guggenheim Museum.
 The Palazzo Venier dei Leoni was Peggy Guggenheim’s home for three decades.
 Now, this 18th Century palace is a modern art museum.

 It’s amazing to see the details painted on the buildings facing the canals.
 Just look at these brightly colored murals.
 I imagine they require frequent touch-ups, with so much exposure to moisture:

 Of course, the great thing about gondolas is that they’re small enough to slide down the narrow, winding side canals, too.

 This is where the beauty of the city really shines.

 It was also around this time that we approached a gondola whose gondolier was serenading his passengers.
-Our gondolier slowed down, until our gondolas had passed each other.
-Once we were fully out of earshot, our gondolier said “there, you’ve just been serenaded for free!”
+Our gondolier slowed down, and eventually our gondolas passed each other.
+Once we were fully out of earshot, our gondolier said, “there, you’ve just been serenaded for free!”
 We had no idea this was an option, but it’s worth requesting if you want the full experience!